ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *  Edit the RM-Python-config.ini to specify the location of the RM file,
    the unifuzz64.dll file and the output report file.
 Some script functions may be turned on or off.
 The required edits should be obvious.
+   (To edit, Open NotePad and drag the ini file onto the notepad window.)
 *  Double click the TestExternalFiles.py file to run the script and generate the report file.
    (5,000 media files requires about 3 seconds tun time)